matomo-org/developer-documentation/docs/theming.md

 #### Icons

 Overriding icons is fairly easy.
 Just create a folder named `images` and place an icon having the same file name as the origin icon.
-For a complete list of icons you can override have a look at the [Zeitgeist theme](https://github.com/piwik/piwik/tree/master/plugins/Zeitgeist/images).
+For a complete list of icons you can override have a look at the [Morpheus theme](https://github.com/piwik/piwik/tree/master/plugins/Morpheus/images).
 It is not possible yet to override icons used in reports such as browser or search engine icons.

 #### Logo and favicon